TechWithTy/fastapi-loki-observability/_docs/best_practices/open_telementry/index.md

     # index_label action for Resource Attributes
     [action: <string> | default = ""]

-    # List of attributes to configure how to store them or drop them altogether
+    # list of attributes to configure how to store them or drop them altogether
     [attributes: <list of strings>]

     # Regex to choose attributes to configure how to store them or drop them